MatthijsKamstra/haxejs/05externs/about.md

 ## Automated proces

-The awesome [Openfl](http://www.openfl.org/) developer [Joshua Granick](http://www.joshuagranick.com) is a true opensource developer.
+The awesome [Openfl](http://www.openfl.org/) developer [Joshua Granick](http://www.joshuagranick.com) is a true open-source developer.
 He created [buildhx](https://github.com/jgranick/buildhx) which helps to generate externs for native libraries.

 I could explain it more, but I am not that motivated Haxe developer.